flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 *An alternative organisation uses `get_line` to read an entire input line; this makes `getch` and `ungetch` unnecessary.
 Revise the calculator to use this approach.*

-This is a relatively easy enough thing to change, however we know move from a scenario where we can handle arbitrary length input lines to a fixed size buffer.
+This is a relatively easy enough thing to change, however we now move from a scenario where we can handle arbitrary length input lines to a fixed size buffer.

 #### [Ex 4-11](./Exercises/Ex4_11/getop.c)